 Buenos Aires comprises 48 neighbourhoods, or barrios.
 From San Telmo’s boho vibes to the riverside modernity of Puerto Madero, the most emblematic barrios each have their own distinct flavour.

-Curious fact: Recoleta in its current splendor was born out of an exodus of wealthy families from the south of the city seeking higher ground to avoid the spread of disease.
-Deadly cholera and yellow fever epidemics in the 1870s ravaged heavily populated southern barrios like San Telmo, and the open terrain of Recoleta became a blank architectural canvas for wealthy families influenced by Parisian styles.
+Trivia: Recoleta in its current splendor was born out of an exodus of wealthy families from the south of the city seeking higher ground to avoid the spread of disease.
+Deadly cholera and yellow fever epidemics in the 1870s ravaged heavily populated southern barrios like San Telmo, and the open terrain of Recoleta was a blank canvas for wealthy families influenced by Parisian styles.

-Curious fact: Look closely and you’ll see that many streets in Puerto Madero are named after famous Argentine women; from Cecilia Grierson, a pioneering doctor and female rights activist, and the first woman in South America to earn a medical degree (1889), to Azucena Villaflor, the founder of the "Madres de Plaza de Mayo" movement, dedicated to searching for the ‘desaparecidos’, victims of forced disappearance during the Dirty War.
+Trivia: You might notice that many streets in Puerto Madero are named after famous Argentine women; from Cecilia Grierson, a pioneering doctor and female rights activist, and the first woman in South America to earn a medical degree (1889), to Azucena Villaflor, the founder of the "Madres de Plaza de Mayo" movement which is dedicated to searching for the ‘desaparecidos’, victims of forced disappearance during Argentina's last military dictatorship.

-The city centre is the Buenos Aires’ financial, political and business centre.
-Landmarks such as the ‘Obelisco’ (erected to commemorate the first foundation of the City) and the beautifully restored Teatro Colón line the busy Avenida de Julio, the widest avenue in the world.
-This area also boasts some classic porteño cafes, the shopping mecca of the pedestrianized Calle Florida with its many malls, and the hugely impressive Plazas del Congreso and de Mayo, which respectively house the Congress and the Casa Rosada governmental palace and are connected by the Avenida de Mayo.
+These two neighbourhoods contain Buenos Aires’ financial, political and business centre, often referred to as "downtown" or "microcentro".
+Landmarks such as the ‘obelisco’ and the beautifully restored Teatro Colón line the busy Avenida de Julio, the widest avenue in the world.
+This area also boasts some classic porteño cafes, the shopping mecca of the pedestrianized Calle Florida with its many malls, and the hugely impressive squares, Plaza del Congreso and Plaza de Mayo, which respectively house the Congress and the Casa Rosada governmental palaces and are connected by the Avenida de Mayo.

 Retiro is known principally for the enormous bus and train terminal of the same name, but it also contains high-end hotels, historic palaces and boutique shops.
 Across the street from the station is the Torre Monumental and a large square called Plaza San Martín, where the shopping streets of Calle Florída and Avenida Santa Fe converge.
 On one corner of the Plaza stands the iconic Art Deco Kavanagh building, which was at one time the tallest building in Latin America.

-Curious fact: The area of Retiro was once a training ground for General José de San Martín's Regiment of Mounted Grenadiers, which is why today’s Plaza San Martín features an equestrian monument to the hero of the Argentine War of Independence.
-It also contains a memorial to those who died in the Malvinas War.
+Trivia: The area of Retiro was once a training ground for General José de San Martín's Regiment of Mounted Grenadiers, which is why today’s Plaza San Martín features an equestrian monument to the hero of the Argentine War of Independence.
+There's also a memorial to those who died in the Malvinas War.

-Famous for the brightly-painted houses and ‘conventillos’ (communal housing tenements) that line the ‘Caminito’, and the legendary Boca Juniors football club where Diego Maradona made his name, La Boca is located next to the old port.
+Famous for the brightly-painted houses and ‘conventillos’ (communal housing tenements) on the ‘Caminito’, and the legendary Boca Juniors football club where Diego Maradona made his name, La Boca is located next to the old port.
 Rather like New York’s Lower-East Side or London’s East End, it was traditionally an area where immigrants settled - around 6 million foreign immigrants poured into Argentina between 1880 and 1930, many from Genoa in Northern Italy.
-La Boca also has some excellent arts and cultural centres, such as the Fundación Proa, the Quinquela Martín Museum of Fine Arts and the Usina del Arte, a handsomely restored former power plant, now a new music and arts venue.
-Its auditoria have some of the best acoustics in the world.
+La Boca also has some excellent arts and cultural centres, such as the Fundación Proa, the Quinquela Martín Museum of Fine Arts and the Usina del Arte, a handsomely restored former power plant, now a major music and arts venue - its auditoria have some of the best acoustics in the world.

-Please note that while the tourist areas in La Boca are safe for visitors by day, it is not recommended to walk the streets of la Boca at night.
+Please note that while tourist areas in La Boca are safe for visitors by day, it is not recommended to walk the streets of La Boca at night.

-Curious fact: The brightly-coloured paint used to preserve the hulls of ships first appeared on the facades of La Boca’s dance houses and brothels in the early twentieth century.
-In the 1950s, to emulate the spirit of early immigrants to the city, a group of neighbours, led by local artist Quinquela Martín, decided to paint all the houses of the Caminito.
-It was called the Caminito in homage to the famous tango song of the same name composed in 1926.
+Trivia: The brightly-coloured paint used to preserve the hulls of ships first appeared on the facades of La Boca’s dance houses and brothels in the early twentieth century.
+In the 1950s, to emulate the spirit of early immigrants, a group of neighbours led by local artist Quinquela Martín, decided to paint all the houses on the Caminito, which was named after a famous tango composed in 1926.

 Palermo is the largest neighbourhood in Buenos Aires, home to huge parks and some of the city's trendiests bars, clubs and fashion boutiques.
-People often split the area into several sub-barrios, including Palermo Chico, Palermo Soho and Palermo Hollywood and more.
-With nearly 350 acres of parks, lakes and wooded areas - many designed by French landscape architect Charles Thays in the 19th century – Palermo’s eastern side is a peaceful retreat from the heady rush of the downtown area.
-It contains the Tres de Febrero Park, the Botanical Gardens, the Japanese Gardens, the Planetarium, the rose garden, the Hippodrome (race course and polo ground) and many museums, such as the Museo de Arte de Latinoamericano de Buenos Aires (MALBA), the National Museum of Decorative Arts and the Museo Evita.
+People often split the area into several sub-barrios, including Palermo Chico, Palermo Soho and Palermo Hollywood.
+With nearly 350 acres of parks, lakes and wooded areas - many designed by French landscaper Charles Thays in the 19th century – Palermo’s eastern side is a peaceful retreat from the heady rush of the downtown area.
+It contains the Tres de Febrero park, the Botanical Gardens, the Japanese Garden, the Planetarium, the rose garden, the Hippodrome (race course and polo ground) and many museums, such as the Museo de Arte Latinoamericano (MALBA), the National Museum of Decorative Arts and the Museo Evita.

 As you move away from the river towards the Palermo Soho, Hollywood and Las Cañitas areas, the tranquil parks give way to a busy shopping, dining and partying district.

-Curious fact: Argentina is known for having the most psychologists per capita in the world.
-The southern corner of Palermo has been dubbed ‘Villa Freud’ for the fact that most private therapists and psychologists’ clinics can be found in this tiny little area of the city.
+Trivia: Argentina is known for having the most psychologists per capita in the world.
+The southern corner of Palermo has been dubbed ‘Villa Freud’ for the sheer number of private therapists and psychologists’ clinics found in this little area of the city.

-Curious fact: Belgrano was originally a pueblo to the north of the city.
+Trivia: Belgrano was originally a pueblo (village) to the north of the city.
 It was founded in 1835 and named after Manuel Belgrano, a politician and military leader from Rosario who designed the national flag of Argentina.